How to MIG weld on a car!

 A common misconception is the amount of heat in a weld.
 Welding is all about heat as we need it to melt the material and fuse the joint.
 The weld pool, therefore, needs to be hot!
 What we don't want is for this heat to be applied over an extended period of time!

 LET ME EXPLAIN

-To weld the 0.6 to 1.0mm vehicle body panels on modern vehicles we need to weld in a “pulsed” action whereby the technician will press the MIG torch trigger for a second or so and then release it.
+To weld the 0.6/1.0mm vehicle body panels on modern vehicles, we need to weld in a "pulsed" action whereby the technician will press the torch trigger for a second or so and then release it.

-This pulsed action is perfectly acceptable and is good practice, but what you need to think about is hot and cold cycles.
-When you are welding, its a “hot cycle” and when you are not that’s cold.
+This pulsing action is perfectly acceptable and is good practice.
+However, what you need to think about are hot and cold cycles.
+For example, when welding its deemed a 'hot cycle' and when not welding it is 'cold'.

-I have called this "Tik Tok" welding and when teaching always inform technicians or apprentices to count when they are welding.
-Count how long you press the trigger (hot) and how long you release it (cold).
-This technique will give you the technician/welder a consistency to your weld bead appearance and also enables you to learn memory function.
+I have called this technique 'Tik Tok', and when I teach, I always inform technicians to count whilst they are welding.
+For example, count how long you press the torch trigger (hot) and how long you release it (cold).
+This technique will give you the technician/welder a consistency to your weld bead appearance and enable you to learn memory function.

 THE TIK TOK TECHNIQUE

-After a while, you will learn memory function, whereby you automatically do this counting without thinking and move your torch the required distance just by feeling.
+After a while, you will learn memory function, whereby you automatically do this counting without thinking and move your torch the required distance just by feel.